terraritto/RayTracing/README.md

 * Stereo Camera

 Build which is member function has these camera's samples.
 You should be refered to them.
+Stereo Camera has another camera to implement binocular disparity.
+this is used by RenderStereo camera class's member function.
+this program is written at Pinhole only.
+If you use another cameras, you must implement.

 ## will be implemented ......?
 * rotation